Skippy (peanut butter): Production

 Skippy is also available in a 6 oz. squeeze pack in Creamy or Natural Peanut Butter Spread and 1.15 oz. individual squeeze 8 packs in Creamy or Natural Peanut Butter Spread.

 In 2018, Skippy added Skippy P.B.
 Fruit Bites to their Skippy P.B.
 Bites that were already available in Double Peanut Butter, Pretzel and Graham Cracker.

 On September 12, 2018, Skippy announced a new line of Skippy P.B. & Jelly Minis in Peanut Butter & Grape Jelly, Natural Peanut Butter & Grape Jelly and Peanut Butter & Strawberry Jelly.

 Nutrition

-Skippy Peanut Butter is a cholesterol-free and gluten-free food.
+Skippy Peanut Butter is cholesterol-free and gluten-free.
+It contains sugar and hydrogenated vegetable oil (cottonseed, soybean and rapeseed oil) to prevent separation.

 All varieties of Skippy Peanut Butter are also kosher except the Skippy P.B. bites.

-As of November 2022, Skippy continues to contain hydrogenated oils (hydrogenated palm oil) in the UK.